 email@example.com | 717-361-1405

-Bruce joined the Student Wellness staff in January 2014, and has over twenty years of experience providing services to students in college counseling centers.
+Bruce joined the Counseling Services and Student Health staff in January 2014, and has over twenty years of experience providing services to students in college counseling centers.
 Bruce earned his Ph.D. from the Counseling Psychology program at the University of Tennessee Knoxville in 1995, and worked at Old Dominion University’s counseling center from 1996 to 2003.
 He worked in the Counseling & Testing Center at the University of North Carolina at Greensboro from 2003 to 2013, serving as the Director for five and one half years and holding positions of Assistant Director, Training Coordinator, and Senior Staff Psychologist.
 Bruce is a generalist therapist who assists students with a variety of mental health, situational and developmental concerns.
 Areas of professional interest include supervision, suicide prevention, affirming diversity, treatment of depression and anxiety, short term therapy, ethics, wellness, and family systems.

 Veronica Umbrell, MSW, LCSW, CCDP-D

-After 10 years of hospital-based counseling, Veronica joined the Student Wellness staff in October 2013.
+After 10 years of hospital-based counseling, Veronica joined the Counseling Services staff in October 2013.
 Veronica received her undergraduate degree in Social Work from Millersville University in 2000 and her graduate degree in Clinical Social Work from the University of Maryland School of Social Work in 2003.
 She is a Licensed Clinical Social Worker (LCSW) and a Certified Co-Occurring Disorders Professional addictions counselor (CCDP-D).
 Veronica is passionate about counseling others using a strengths-based collaborative approach.
 As a skilled generalist she has treated clients with a wide range of mental health, situational, and developmental concerns.
 Her professional interests include treatment of depression and anxiety, addictions recovery, spirituality, psychosocial adjustment, bereavement, self-esteem and development of interpersonal relationships.
 Her practice modalities include motivational interviewing, cognitive behavioral therapy, solution-focused therapy as well as mindfulness & acceptance techniques.
 A native to Elizabethtown she is delighted to be providing counseling services to the Elizabethtown College community.